connornishijima/SensoryBridge/README.md

 ### NOISE BUTTON

 Running the A/C?
-Is the washing machine suddenly on the rinse cycle?
-Don't worry, just pause the music for a moment and press the **NOISE BUTTON** to run a 3-second calibration to automagically have noisy background ambience removed from your light show.
+Is the washing machine suddenly on the spin cycle?
+Don't worry, just pause the music for a moment and press the **NOISE BUTTON** to run a 3-second calibration to *automagically* have noisy background ambience removed from your light show.

 ### MODE BUTTON

 Sensory Bridge currently has 6 built-in light show modes that you can cycle through:

-#### "Duet Mode"

-This is the default show seen in the videos, based on FFT data.
-Color slowly cycles when silent, and is temporarily cycled faster when all FFT bins trend upward, such as a snare drum hit after a moment of silence.

-#### "Duet Mode" (Mirrored)

-Same as above, except the image is mirrored out from the middle of the LED strip!
-This is especially nice looking on horizontally-mounted LED strips.

-#### "Duet Mode" (Inverted)
+#### "Spectrogram Mode"

-This is the default show seen in the videos, based on FFT data, *however*, the brightness has been inverted.
-(Silence = all LEDs on) This mode can reduce perceived flashing in a room with no other light sources.
+This is the default show seen in the videos, based on Discrete Fourier Transform data.
+Each octave of notation shown on the display has a spectrum of colors for the individual notes, which are lit in sync with your music!

-#### "Duet Mode" (Inverted, Mirrored)
+#### "Chromagram Mode"

-Same as above, except the image is mirrored out from the middle of the LED strip!
+Similar to Spectrogram Mode, but all octaves of notes are rolled into one!
+Best with the **MOOD** knob at a low to medium setting.

 #### "Bloom Mode"

 This mode differs from the others.
-The intensity of the audio is shown in the center of the LED strip, and is diffused outward as time passes, similar to a "waterfall" display.
-Color is calculated from the pitches detected in FFT.
+The intensity of the audio is shown in the center of the LED strip, and is diffused outward in a non-linear fashion as time passes, leading to a 2001 "Stargate Sequence" effect!.
+Color is derived from the notes your music is playing.

+#### "Bloom Mode" (Faster)

+Same as above, but double the speed for when you're partying hard!

 #### "VU Meter Mode"

 It's a classic!
 A bouncing bar graph represents the current loudness of the music.

+#### "VU Meter Mode (Dot)"

+Same as above, but represented with a dot instead of a bar, staying a constant brightness.

 ### ***MORE MODES WILL BE RELEASED IN FUTURE FIRMWARE UPDATES!***